Pennsylvania Layoffs — November 2010

 | Equistar Chemicals LP Newtown Square Technology Center | Newtown Square | 4 | Layoff |

-Leading the list was Western Pennsylvania Hospital Pittsburgh Facility at its Pittsburgh facility, reporting 352 affected workers.
+The biggest impact was at Western Pennsylvania Hospital Pittsburgh Facility at its Pittsburgh facility, reporting 352 affected workers.
 Johnson & Johnson, PRD (Jansen Supply Chain) followed with 79 workers.

 Trend & Outlook